amcginlay/k8s-primer/content/014_linux_namespaces/_index.md

 With the passage of time the use of containers, somewhat inevitably, became [democratized](https://en.wikipedia.org/wiki/Democratization_of_technology) and the air of mystique that previously surrounded them faded.

 You would rarely build a container by hand these days because you tend to have more productive things to do with your time.
-That said, if we want to gain a deeper appreciation of the technology that underpins Kubernetes pausing for a moment to do exactly that can provide a powerful accelerant to your learning.
+That said, if we want to gain a deeper appreciation of the technology that underpins Kubernetes, pausing for a moment to do exactly that can provide a powerful accelerant to your learning.

 Building and running rudimentary containers by hand is perhaps not for the faint of heart but neither is it magic.